 Glamping Tent at Ngong Ping

 Originally developed in Japan and now world-famous, capsule hotels are a recent arrival in Hong Kong.
 There are only a handful in Hong Kong, all of which are close to MTR stations, making this a good option for short stays.
 The sleep capsules are for single occupants, but some places offer adjoining capsules (both mixed and female-only).
 You can also use lockers, check-in kiosks, a common room and kitchen, showers, and secure baggage storage.
 L’etoile de Mer is one of the newer ones, with branches in Causeway Bay, Tsim Sha Tsui, and Mongkok, and the prices can’t be beat.
-Discounted nights in Hong Kong’s first capsule hotel, SLEEEP in Sheung Wan, can be booked online.
+Boasting an excellent location right in the middle of it all, SLEEEP in Sheung Wan can be booked online.

 The Helena May